overshard/timestrap/docs/src/configuration.md

 - **EMAIL_USE_TLS** defaults to `False`, you can set this to `True`

 These would go where the `SECRET_KEY` environmental variable is set

-### Email Heroku

-You can add `sendgrid` to your apps addons on the Heroku admin panel or by
-running:

-    heroku addons:create sendgrid

 ## Time and Date Localization